Lecture Notes in Quantum Mechanics

 \sheadC{The four Postulates of Quantum Mechanics}

-The 18th century version classical mechanics can be derived from three postulates: The three laws of Newton.
-The better formulated 19th century version of classical mechanics can be derived from three postulates: (1) The state of classical particles is determined by the specification of their positions and its velocities; (2) The trajectories are determined by a minimum action principle.
+The 18th century version of classical mechanics can be derived from three postulates: The three laws of Newton.
+The better formulated 19th century version of classical mechanics can be derived from three postulates: (1) The state of classical particles is determined by the specification of their positions and its velocities; (2) The trajectories are determined by an ``action principle", hence derived from a Lagrangian.
 (3) The form of the Lagrangian of the theory is determined by symmetry considerations, namely Galilei invariance in the non-relativistic case.
 See the Mechanics book of Landau and Lifshitz for details.

-Quantum mechanically requires four postulates: Two postulates define the notion of quantum state, while the other two postulates, in analogy with classical mechanics, are about the laws that govern the evolution of quantum mechanical systems.
+Quantum mechanics requires four postulates: two postulates define the notion of quantum state, while the other two postulates, in analogy with classical mechanics, are about the laws that govern the evolution of quantum mechanical systems.
 The four postulates are:

 {\bf (1)} The collection of "pure" states is a linear space (Hilbert).

 {\bf (2)} The expectation values of observables obey linearity: ${\langle \alpha \hat{X} + \beta \hat{Y} \rangle = \alpha \langle \hat{X}\rangle + \beta \langle \hat{Y} \rangle}$